henryckho/SwitcheoCompetition/README.md

 2. Install [npm](https://www.npmjs.com/)
 3. Run `npm install`
 4. Run `npm start` this will run `ng serve --port 8080 --open`

+## Deployment
+The docs folder is a built version using `ng build`.
+It is in a docs folder because it is chosen as the source for github pages.

 ## Demo